AJoyceL/cart253-2025/variations_jam/README.md

     1. In God's Messenger, you(the player) are a messenger, answering the call of your Goddess and delivering her prophecies to the people who worship her at the state temple.
         Instruction:
         - Move the player with left/right arrow and/or A & D key.
-        - Overlap with alters to trigger speech.
+        - Overlap with scrolls to call the messeges.

     2. In Within My Mind, you(the player) are a very self-conscious person who often doubts themselves.
 You often doubt yourself, your ideas and/or your acts in your consciousness.
         Instruction:
-        - Press spacebar to trigger speech.
+        - Press spacebar to trigger self-doubt.

     3. In Forest Fae, you(the player) are a lost sheep, encountering mischevious little creatures while trotting through their forest.
         Instruction:
-        - Move the player with left/right/up/down arrows and/or A. S. D & W key.
+        - Move the player with left/right/up/down arrows and/or A/S/D/W key.
-        - Overlap with the objects to trigger speech.
+        - Overlap with the flowers, pebbles and trees to call the fairies.

 ## Screenshot(s)